heymihir/Kpmg_virtual_internship/README.md

-# Kpmg_virtual_internship
+# KPMG virtual internship
-This was a free virtual internship offered by forage.com where they assigned me with series of Data analysis to be completed.
+This was a virtual internship offered by forage.com where they assigned me with series of Data analysis to be completed.

 A dataset of  5000 customers containing multiple independent variables was given.
 I used R programming, Excel and Tableau to complete the project.